 There can be huge differences in the management philosophies and styles of a given company.
-Make sure the one your interviewing with has a management style that you're comfortable with.
+Make sure the one you're interviewing with has a management style that you're comfortable with.

 9. What’s your favorite part of working here?

-Getting the answer to this question will no doubt give you a great insight into the best parts of working in that company.
-You can compare it with what you value the most from other places you've worked.
+Getting the answer to this question will no doubt give you great insight into the best parts of working in that company.
+You can compare it to what you value the most from other places you've worked.

 10. What’s your least favorite part of working here?

-Likewise this question will let you know what the downside to working in the company might be.
-People are different and enjoy different things so one person’s least favorite might be another person’s favorite however.
+Likewise, this question will let you know what the downside of working in the company might be.
+However, people are different and enjoy different things so one person’s least favorite might be another person’s favorite.

 11. How do employees socialize in their free time?